 I took a quick video of me walking and moving in the pants so you can see how they move.
 I realized I’ve always wanted to see people move with their clothing so I might be added videos.

 Here are some close-ups of some of the details.
 I need to somehow fade this spot where the patch was so it’s not so dark.

 There isn’t any rough edges on the side seams like ready-to-wear jeans because I took them in, so I’m going to take some sandpaper and rough it up a little.

 This is the spot that had the red stitching that I removed.
 I added some navy blue stitching instead.

-Here is wear I removed the bad tab.
+Here is where I removed the back tab.
 I didn’t want to remove the rivets because they are a lot of work to remove and I didn’t want big holes.
 I think the rivets add a cool look.

 You can also see how the back seam leans to one side because I added a dart and hid it under the seam.
 It’s a cheater way, but nobody can see it underneath the belt loop.